 1. Determine your manufacturer & model number.

-Prefab fireplaces will typically have a metal plate on the front or just inside the firebox.
+Prefab fireplaces will typically have a metal plate on the front, or just inside the firebox, or inside above the opening.
 This plate tells you which brand you fireplace is, as well as the specific model number.
-Many fireplaces also have the manufacturer logo on the front plate of the firebox.
+Having this information on your order makes the confirmation process more efficient.

 2. Measure the fireplace opening.